leszek-wojcik/robobo/docs/_posts/2018-03-09-robobo-design.md

 specific function calls to make our code portable.
 At the end I showed you essentials of active object mechanics realized in FreeRTOS.
-I hope this gives you entry level knowledge that allows you to read code further in order to understand remaining active objects implementation.
+I hope this gives you entry level knowledge that allows you to read code further in order to understand remaining details of active objects implementation.